savannahar68/Diff-me/README.md

 -i : Ignore case difference in file content

+-r : Recursively find the difference between the directories

 Patch command - which takes the patch file containing the difference of two files and
                 apply those difference to one or more original files.

 The "src" folder contains the DIFF utility

-    to run the DIFF utility run the diff-me file which is present in the src folder
+    to run the DIFF utility run the "diff-me" file which is present in the src folder

 The "patch" folder contains the PATCH utility

-    to run the PATCH utility run the patch-me file which is present in the patch folder
+    to run the PATCH utility run the "patch-me" file which is present in the patch folder